superflash41/1INF29/README.md

 # Operating Systems (1INF29)

 This repository contains labs and materials from the **Operating Systems** course at PUCP, **taught by Viktor Khlebnikov in semesters 2024-1 and 2024-2**.
-It includes solutions and theoretical guides covering essential operating systems concepts.
+It includes solutions and theoretical guides covering many operating systems concepts.

-## Contents
-- **Lab Solutions**: solutions to all labs from the course
-- **Guides**: detailed guides explaining the concepts and theory needed for each lab
-- **Assets**: additional resources like images or code examples

 ## Topics Covered

 1. Linux fundamentals and shell scripting
 2. Process management in C using `fork()`
 3. Multiprogramming with POSIX threads in C